-Provide admissions counseling to prospective students.
-Coordinate with central enrollment services to facilitate consistent delivery of outreach and admissions services.
+Provides admissions counseling to prospective students.
+Coordinates with central enrollment services to facilitate consistent delivery of outreach and admissions services.

-Under the direction of the Associate Dean of Student Development, assist in developing and implementing district-wide, campus based, and program specific marketing and recruitment strategies.
-Coordinate high school and business visitation programs.
-Plan and coordinate campus and district events such as informational workshops, college visitations and tours, college fairs, business and industry visits, etc., to inform the public about educational opportunities available at Portland Community College.
-Design and develop community outreach programs.
+Under the direction of the Associate Dean of Student Development, assists in developing and implementing district-wide, campus-based, and program specific marketing and recruitment strategies.
+Coordinates high school and business visitation programs.
+Plans and coordinates campus and district events such as informational workshops, college visitations and tours, college fairs, business and industry visits, etc., to inform the public about educational opportunities available at Portland Community College.
+Designs and develops community outreach programs.

-Design and coordinate new student orientation program.
-Evaluate and make recommendations for changes and improvements to the orientation based on established best practices.
-Develop curriculum and scripts for presentation and annually writes and produces New Student Orientation Handbook.
-Recruit presenters/facilitators and conduct train-the-trainer sessions.
-Oversee and facilitate the process quarterly.
-In collaboration with other Student Outreach and Orientation Coordinators, responsible for content and delivery of the on-line orientation.
+Designs and coordinates the new student orientation program.
+Evaluates and makes recommendations for changes and improvements to the orientation based on established best practices.
+Develops curriculum and scripts for presentation and annually writes and produces New Student Orientation Handbook.
+Recruits presenters/facilitators and conducts train-the-trainer sessions.
+Oversees and facilitates the process quarterly.
+In collaboration with other Student Outreach and Orientation Coordinators, is responsible for content and delivery of the on-line orientation.

-Track statistics, gather data, and write reports.
-Monitor and review assigned budget accounts.
+Tracks statistics, gathers data, and writes reports.
+Monitors and reviews assigned budget accounts.

 May include providing services and referrals for specific populations during the recruitment and admissions process.

 May be assigned district-wide responsibilities associated with an area of admissions specialty, e.g. Minority and Ethnic Recruitment, Coordinator of District-Wide Events, Web site Planning, Publications.

 May provide referral to academic advising and general program advising to incoming students as necessary.